wtsi-hgi/yascp/usage.md

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

-## Input declaration config file (input.nf)
+## Input declaration config file

 This file specifies all inputs to the pipeline and general pipeline parameters.

 Multiple required/optional inputs are described below.
-Also, an example input declaration file has been provided with the pipeline [example samplesheet](../sample_input/inputs.nf).
+Also, an [example input declaration](../sample_input/inputs.nf) has been provided with the pipeline.

 ```console
 params {